lalbabusah/House-Price-Prediction/README.md

 Used Python libraries(seaborn) for data visualisation and analysis.

 ## Data Model
-Used Supervised Machine Learning model Linear Regression for price prediction.
+Supervised Machine Learning model Linear Regression for price prediction.